patrik-fredon/ZipChat/SECURITY.md

-# Bezpečnostní politika ZipChat
+# ZipChat Security Policy

-## Hlášení bezpečnostních problémů

-Pokud objevíte bezpečnostní problém v ZipChat, prosím, nehlašujte ho veřejně.
-Místo toho kontaktujte náš bezpečnostní tým na security@zipchat.com.
+## Reporting Security Issues

+If you discover a security issue in ZipChat, please do not report it publicly.
+Instead, contact our security team at security@zipchat.com.

+## Reporting Process

+1. Describe the issue in as much detail as possible
+2. Include steps to reproduce the issue
+3. Add relevant logs or screenshots
+4. Specify the ZipChat version where you discovered the issue
+5. Wait for the security team's response

-## Proces hlášení
+## Security Responsibility

-1. Popište problém co nejpodrobněji
-2. Uveďte kroky k reprodukci
-3. Přidejte relevantní logy nebo screenshoty
-4. Uveďte verzi ZipChat, ve které jste problém objevili
-5. Počkejte na odpověď bezpečnostního týmu

-## Odpovědnost za bezpečnost

-- Všechny bezpečnostní problémy jsou brány vážně
+- All security issues are taken seriously
-- Každý report bude prozkoumán
+- Every report will be investigated
-- Budete informováni o postupu řešení
-- Opravy budou vydány v nejbližším možném termínu
+- You will be informed about the resolution progress
+- Fixes will be released as soon as possible

-## Bezpečnostní opatření
+## Security Measures

-- Pravidelné bezpečnostní audity
-- Automatické skenování zranitelností
-- Šifrování všech citlivých dat
+- Regular security audits
+- Automated vulnerability scanning
+- Encryption of all sensitive data
-- Dvoufaktorová autentizace
+- Two-factor authentication
-- Rate limiting pro API
-- Pravidelné aktualizace závislostí
+- Regular dependency updates

-## Kontakt
+## Contact

-Bezpečnostní tým: security@zipchat.com
+Security Team: security@zipchat.com
-Odpověď obvykle do 48 hodin